-After my last Form plugin comparison with Formidable Forms and Gravity Forms, this time I have come up with yet another form plugin comparison.
+After my last Form plugin comparison with Contact Form 7 and Ninja Forms, this time I have come up with yet another form plugin comparison.
 So, today I am going to compare WPForms and Gravity Forms to see which is the best form plugin and to see which one will suit your website.

 In this comparison article, I will be comparing the Features like Add-ons, Templates, and Pricing of both these form plugins.